 Well.
-I love lists, and while there’s been a lot of talk over my three years actively blogging about theatre about the failings of the Theatre Education Industrial Complex, we’ve not really attempted to create a curriculum we approve of.
+I love lists, and while there’s been a lot of talk over my three years actively blogging about theatre play slots online for real about the failings of the Theatre Education Industrial Complex, we’ve not really attempted to create a curriculum we approve of.
 Largely because, well, creating a new theatre education paradigm is hard.
 And I’m not going to do that here, because I’m not sure how to even begin.

 Instead?
 Herein lies a list of things I wish someone had told me over a beer the night of graduation.
 “Well… you made it, and now you’re ‘In the Club’ so here’s all the things you weren’t taught.”
 This does include stuff we’ve talked about here in the past.
 But not all in one place.